ryanam26/DonkiesAPI/README.md

 5) User need to add funding source (via IAV)

-6) In settings User set minimum_transfer_amount (By default $5 and can be changed in settings).
-As soon as collected roundup >= minimum_transfer_amount celery tasks will automatically send transfer to Donkies LLC in Dwolla.
-Donkies LLC email is used as a destination in Dwolla.
+6) In settings User set minimum_transfer_amount (By default $5 and can be changed in settings) and is_auto_transfer (implemented in model, not implemented in API).

-7) After Donkies LLC got transfer, it needs to send transfer to user.
-Celery task will update data and TransferUser model will contain debt accounts and amounts to send.
+7) Every day (once a day) user's collected roundup is transferred to Donkies LLC.

+8) On 15th of current month if user set auto transfer and total amount of previous month more than minimum transfer amount, send money to user (TransferUser model).

 8) Send money to user's debt accounts from TransferUser model.
-(Currently manually)
+(Currently manually by cheques)